22 small business tax deductions for your return in 2026

 Do you rely on contractors or freelancers to provide services for your business?
 If so, the money you pay them can be written off your taxes.
 The only rules for this deduction are:

-- The services provided must be for your business, not you as the business owner personally.
+- The services provided must be for your business, not for you personally, as the business owner

 15. Business bank fees